Header Image

 4. Failed to consider the EC contributed by the water and extra additives.
 For example, if water has an EC of 0.3mS, then this needs to be added to the EC target (1.42+0.3 = 1.72mS).
 Similarly, if Ca-Mg-Fe is added at 0.5ml/L, this will contribute 0.14mS, or 1ml/L will contribute 0.28mS.

-5. Measuring devices are incorrect.
+5. Measuring devices are inaccurate and need calibrating.

 Should I run low EC/TDS, or even just water, in the last 7-14 days?